 Significant challenges exist

-The willingness of British athletes to pay the fees certainly reveals a high level of commitment by them and their families.
-However, it seems less than ideal that this group of successful national team athletes must pay a high price to participate.
+The athletes’ willingness to shoulder these costs reflects an extraordinary level of commitment from them and their families.
+Still, it is far from ideal that a group of successful national-team athletes must pay such a high price simply to participate.

-The financial challenges in GB Snowsports make their nationally record-setting year even more impressive.
-Six British Alpine skiers scored Alpine World Cup points in a single season.
-Congratulations to the fine group that makes up the Brit Six.
+Those financial realities make the achievements even more striking.
+Six British alpine skiers scored World Cup points in a single season—a national record.
+Congratulations to the athletes and staff who made up the Brit Six.

 Related article